 Many anniversaries mark the happy moments in our lives, but many also mark the sad or frightening.
-On the four year anniversary of Sandy Hook it seems important to think about anniversaries.
+On the three year anniversary of Sandy Hook it seems important to think about anniversaries.
 Life happens in cycles and on anniversaries we cycle back to the event—the loss—the fear—the experience.
 We see it in hindsight, we see at as we saw it, we see ourselves then and we see ourselves now.
 Whether the anniversary is of a trauma, like the Marathon Bombing, or 9/11, the Moore tornado, Sandy Hook, or the death of a loved one—anniversaries are important for our healing and our growth.
 They help us integrate what was lost, what was found, and where we are headed.
 But there needs to be attention paid to the ‘how’ of anniversaries.
 You can’t just live in the old story—and thanks to a 24 hour media cycle—this is a dangerous possibility.
 To just live in the traumatic event or loss is to be re-traumatized for a day.
 Anniversaries need more than just re-living the event or the loss, they need five aspects to create the ground for healing and growth.
 These five tasks are: Creating a Caring Environment, Honoring the Experience, Mourning What was Lost, Acknowledgment for What was Found, Envisioning the Future.

 Creating a Caring Environment: People always forget that emotional work requires preparation.
 Anniversaries are tough days.
 You need to be extra kind to yourself on these days and make sure that you have more resources available to yourself than usual: more sleep, good food, lowered stress (perhaps fewer appointments or commitments if possible).
 You need to over-support yourself if you can—let loved ones know you need more support, have a friend ‘on-call,’ do those things that lower your stress: go for a walk, play with your kids, dog or cat, meditate, listen to music.
 Bring a picture to put on your desk at work, or have on your phone.
 The tasks of healing and growing through an anniversary will require a lot of you.
 It is important to create an environment where you feel supported through this day and this work.